 March 3, 2025

-AWNW: Sensory Exploration Walk at Cubbon Park, Bangalore
+All Women Nature Walk: Sensory Exploration Walk at Cubbon Park, Bangalore

-All Women Nature Walk – 16th Outing at Cubbon Park
+All Women Nature Walk—16th Outing at Cubbon Park

-The walk began with a brief introduction by Mittal, who talked about All Women Nature Walks—its purpose, frequency, and commitment to connecting women with nature.
 Our guide and naturalist, Vena Kapoor, then introduced herself and spoke about her work with Nature Classrooms.

 Sensory Exploration Activity